Five Feet Apart: Plot

 Stella becomes upset and angry but eventually plans to meet Will.
-She decides to take back one foot that CF has stolen from her, and carries a pool cue that measures exactly five feet so she can keep precisely that far away from Will.
+She decides to take back one foot that CF has stolen from her, and carries a pool cue that measures exactly five feet so she can keep a safe distance from Will.

 On Will's birthday, Stella's best friend Poe, another CF patient, dies.
 As an act of rebellion against CF, the two leave the hospital to visit the lights that Stella could see from her hospital room, as Stella has long dreamed of doing.

 While away from the hospital, Stella receives a text that her lung transplant is en route, which she ignores.
-She falls through the ice of a frozen pond as she and Will leave to go back to the hospital.
+She falls through the ice of a frozen pond as she and Will leave to return to the hospital.
 She struggles but is near death when Will reaches into the water and pulls her out.

-Even though saliva contact is very dangerous for two people with CF, he gives her CPR to save her life.
+Even though saliva contact is very dangerous for people with CF, he gives her CPR to save her life.
 Stella survives, and Will and Stella are brought back to the hospital.
-Will fears that CPR he gave her may have infected her with B. cepacia, but Stella's lung transplant goes smoothly, and miraculously, she has not contracted B. cepacia.
+Will fears the CPR he gave her may have infected her with B. cepacia, but Stella's lung transplant goes smoothly, and miraculously, she has not contracted B. cepacia.

 Meanwhile, Will finds out that the drug trial he has been on has not been working for him.
 While Stella is still under anesthesia following the transplant, her parents, Will's mother, and the nurses and doctors help Will set up the lights outside of Stella's room.

 After realizing he would likely infect her, Will decides to say a final goodbye to Stella and confesses his love for her.
 Before he leaves, he gives her his sketchbook of drawings he had done of her and her friends during their stay in the hospital.